A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Ohio Bureau of Workers' Compensation Worker Safety Innovation Center (WSIC) Grant \#\texttt{WSIC26-250206-009} and by the \textit{Raymond E. Glos Professorship} and the \textit{Dinesh \& Ila Paliwal Innovation Chair} at Miami University.
-The authors also acknowledge the \textit{Farmer School of Business} for providing the computing infrastructure used to host the chatbot developed in this research.
-The authors are also thankful to Engineered Profiles, Yamaha Motor Company of North America, and MeetKai, Inc. for their feedback on our benchmark Q\&A datasets.
+This work was funded by the Ohio Bureau of Workers' Compensation Worker Safety Innovation Center (WSIC) Grant \#\texttt{WSIC26-250206-009}.
+Dr. Megahed and Carvalho also received support from the \textit{Raymond E. Glos Professorship} and the \textit{Dinesh \& Ila Paliwal Innovation Chair}.
+The authors acknowledge the \textit{Farmer School of Business} for hosting our chatbot.
+The authors also appreciate the valuable feedback provided by \textit{Engineered Profiles}, \textit{Yamaha Motor Company of North America}, and \textit{MeetKai, Inc.} on our benchmark Q\&A datasets.